YunoHost/doc/pages/02.administer/10.install/install.ru.md

 {% elseif arm_unsup %}
 <a href="https://www.armbian.com/download/" target="_BLANK" type="button" class="btn btn-info col-sm-12" style="background: none;">[fa=external-link] Download the image for your board on Armbian's website</a>

 !!!
-N.B.: you should download the image Armbian Bullseye.
+N.B.: you should download the image Armbian Bookworm.
 {% endif %}

 !!!
 If you wish to check the validity of our signed images, you can [download our public key](https://forge.yunohost.org/yunohost.asc).